 Ms. Hussain is an honors graduate of Wellesley College and Rutgers University School of Law-Newark and has a LLM in taxation from New York University School of Law.
 She has served on the boards of several local and national nonprofit organizations.
 Ms. Hussain has also been an active member of the nonprofit law committees of several local and national bar associations.

-AnnaKim serves as the Director of Communications for The Bronx Defenders, bringing eight years of experience in communications and creative work spanning the non-profit, journalism and legal sectors.
-Previously, she served as the Director of Communications and Marketing at Callisto and as Senior Health Communications and Advocacy Officer at the International Rescue Committee.
-Her experience also includes work with Amnesty International, the New York Times, and Richards Kibbe and Orbe, a boutique law firm.
-Anna received her M.A. in Journalism and International Relations at New York University and B.A. from the University of North Carolina – Chapel Hill.
+AnnaKim is the Director of Communications for The Bronx Defenders and has led strategic communications and creative design for numerous nonprofit organizations.
+Previously, she served as the Director of Communications and Marketing at Callisto and as Senior Health Communications and Advocacy Officer at The International Rescue Committee.
+Her experience also includes work with Amnesty International, The New York Times, and Richards Kibbe and Orbe LLP, a boutique law firm.
+Anna received her M.A. in Journalism and International Relations at New York University and her B.A. from the University of North Carolina – Chapel Hill.

 Molly graduated from Princeton University in 2014 with a major in Classics and a minor in Creative Writing.
 As an undergraduate, she served as a leader and trainer for Outdoor Action, a wilderness program that facilitates an inclusive and positive transition to college for incoming freshmen.
 After graduation, she participated in the Project 55 Fellowship, which prepares recent graduates for careers in the public interest, by working in development at an education-focused nonprofit in Washington, DC.